Sustainable use of pesticides

 The Commission has commenced an evaluation of the sustainable use of pesticides directive and an impact assessment of its possible future revision.
 This work will be carried out in line with the Commission's guidance on Better Regulation.

-The Commission has organised from 17-19 November 2020 a Better Training for Safer Food (BTSF) remote workshop with Member States’ competent authorities on the topic: “Sustainable use of pesticides Directive (SUD) 2009/128/EC Experiences on its current implementation and possible future policy options".
+The Commission organised a Better Training for Safer Food (BTSF) remote workshop with Member States’ competent authorities on the topic: “Sustainable use of pesticides Directive (SUD) 2009/128/EC Experiences on its current implementation and possible future policy options".
+The workshop ran from 17-19 November 2020.
 Additional details concerning the event are available via the event website.

-Additional consultation events including with other relevant stakeholders will be organised in due course, including via a planned external study to support the evaluation and impact assessment.
-An online public consultation/Have your say for this initiative is planned to be launched in December 2020.
+Additional consultation events, also with other relevant stakeholders, will be organised in due course, including via a planned external study to support the evaluation and impact assessment.
+A contract for this 41 week duration supporting external study was signed in December 2020.
+The Commission launched on 18 January 2021 an online public consultation/(have your say) for this initiative which was open for responses until 12 April 2021.
+A total of 1,696 online responses to this consultation were received which are now being analysed.
 Further details will be published once available on this webpage and the Commission’s Better Regulation Portal.

 Reports from the Commission

 Second Report from the Commission (May 2020) and Annex to the European Parliament and the Council on the experience gained by Member States on the implementation of national targets established in their National Action Plans and on progress in the implementation of Directive 2009/128/EC on the sustainable use of pesticides.